College of Business Administration (CBA)

 Careers

 Business is a broad, flexible, and valuable field of study.
-Students who graduate with a business degree can choose from a variety of professions in a number of industries and fields.
+Students who graduate with a business degree can choose from a variety of professions in numerous industries and fields.
 Individuals with business degrees may find career opportunities working in government, large, mid-size, and small companies, nonprofit organizations, and institutions of higher education.
-A business degree prepares students for a fulfilling and flexible career, matching personal interests with professional ambitions, and allowing for the ability to pivot and flex careers as opportunities arise.
-Although a business degree applies to a vast array of careers, allowing an individual to work in any number of industries or roles, for ease of use, a list of possible business-related careers is broken down by department.
+A business degree prepares students for a wide variety of fulfilling and flexible careers, thus providing the opportunity to match personal interests and skills with professional ambitions, as well as allowing for the opportunity to pivot and flex careers as opportunities arise.
+Examples of potential business-related careers are provided by each department.

-For more information about Business careers, please contact the CBA Career Center.
+For additional information about Business careers, please contact the CBA Career Center.
 Website:

 402.554.2365 | unocareercentercba@unomaha.edu | Mammel Hall 134T & 134X | 6708 Pine Street | Omaha, Nebraska 68182